ThomasSteere/Auto-SBC/README.md

 ![solveBtn](https://github.com/ThomasSteere/AI-SBC/blob/main/pictures/solveBtn.jpg?raw=true)

-Players will also get SBC Lock button to not send use this player in the solution (if its a duplicate it will get sent) Also a must use button is available which will set the cost of this player to 0 so it will get most likely get used if it can be fit into the SBC.
+Players will also get SBC Lock button to not send use this player in the solution (if its a duplicate it will get sent)

+Also a set the cost of this player to 0 button so it will get most likely get used if it can be fit into the SBC.
-This is useful to get rid of high rated duplicates.
+This is useful to get rid of high rated duplicates or overpriced SBCS.

 ![solveBtn](https://github.com/ThomasSteere/AI-SBC/blob/main/pictures/Player.jpg?raw=true)